Amazon Advertising Bible: ins and outs from a PPC evangelist

 Once the campaign is active, wait a few days before you start optimizing it.

-Optional: how to structure a Broad match ad group in a manual campaign
+BONUS: how to structure a Broad match ad group in a manual campaign

-If you opt for this solution, do keyword research.
+Make sure to run a solid keyword research.
 There are many tools available, I really recommend Helium 10.

 Setup mistakes

 Never place different ASIN categories in the same campaign.
-And, as mentioned before, each manual campaign should correspond to an automatic campaign’s ad group.

 Don’t place multiple keyword matching types in the same ad group.